mozilla-services/heka-docs/source/architecture/extending.rst

     `true`.

 Output Selection
-    The set of output plugins to which the message will be provided is indicated by the `pipelinePack.OutputNames` map.
+    The set of output plugins to which the message will be passed is indicated by the `pipelinePack.OutputNames` map.
 Any filter can change the set of outputs for a given message by adding or removing keys to or from this set.

 Message Injection
     A filter might possibly watch the pipeline for certain events to happen so